andzaytsev/ironman/README.md

 About
 =====
-This project was started at BoilerMake hackathon in Fall 2014.
+This project was started at the BoilerMake hackathon in Fall 2014.

 Authors
 =======